NOTE:

 Size / Amount:

-Reconstitute with bacteriostatic water for best results.
 GHK-Cu is freely soluble in bacteriostatic water and sterile water.
-Gently swirl the vial until the powder is fully dissolved, do not shake vigorously.
+Gently swirl the vial until the powder is fully dissolved.
+Do not shake vigorously.

 A comprehensive review found GHK-Cu stimulates collagen, elastin, and glycosaminoglycan synthesis while modulating metalloproteinases.
 Clinical facial studies showed collagen production increased in 70% of women treated, outperforming vitamin C and retinoic acid.
 The peptide regulates at least 4,000 human genes and stimulated 47 DNA repair genes.